NoBrainerORM/nobrainer.io/docs/persistence.md

 Neither `update()`, `replace()`, `delete`, `destroy`, `save`, `save!` will raise.
 These methods will silently fail if the document is no longer in the database while it was supposed to be.
-If you have the need to detect such occurrences, please create an issue on Github.
+If you have the need to detect such occurrences, please create an issue on GitHub.

 NoBrainer never autosaves a model behind the scene.
 When working with a database that does not support transactions, you need to be in full control of